22-03-14RevatureSalesforceTraining/Vanquish/README.md

 SALES CLOUD:
 * Leads & Opportunities should be customized as needed to reflect the business being modeled.
-  * Leads should have multiple rule entries for both Assignment Rules & AutoResponse Rules.
+  * Leads should have multiple rule entries for both Assignment Rules & Auto-Response Rules.
   * Web-to-lead should be set up to allow a customer to submit a lead.
   * An Opportunity path should provide step by step guidance and a celebratory effect upon completion.